solomonshalom/RGMM/README.md

-# Game Mod Manager
+# RGMM

-The Game Mod Manager.
-This tool is all about empowering gamers to organize, create, and share mods for their favorite games.
+The RGNM.
+This tool is all about empowering gamers to organize, create, and share mods for PZ.
 Let's dive into what makes this app awesome.

 ## Core Features